RJ-Rolander/azure-sentinel-soc-lab/docs/screenshots/README.md

 # Screenshots

 Captures referenced by the README and docs.
-Redact tenant ID, subscription ID, workspace ID, and any personal email before committing.

 Expected files and what each should show: